ubinfie/ubinfie.github.io/_posts/2024-08-14-adding-to-bioconda-quickguide.md

    - Bioconda is for bioinformatics software.
    - If the tool is a more generic tool or for a different domain, we may want to consider adding it to conda-forge [^2].
-   - One common caveat to this is R packages - if our biology-related package is on CRAN ([https://cran.r-project.org/](https://cran.r-project.org/)), it should go on conda-forge, if it's on bioconductor ([https://www.bioconductor.org/](https://www.bioconductor.org/)) it should go on bioconductor (if it's not already there).
+   - One common caveat to this is R packages - if our biology-related package is on CRAN ([https://cran.r-project.org/](https://cran.r-project.org/)), it should go on conda-forge, if it's on Bioconductor ([https://www.bioconductor.org/](https://www.bioconductor.org/)) it should go on Bioconda (if it's not already there).

 2. Check: _Does the software have a compatible license?_ (i.e., allows redistribution)